malaskowski/aet-docker/README.md

 - ToDo

 #### Throughput and scaling
-AET instance speed depends on direct number of browsers in the system and its configuration.
+AET instance speed depends on the direct number of browsers in the system and its configuration.
-Lets define `TOTAL_NUMBER_OF_BROWSERS` which will be the number of selenium grid node instances multiplied by `NODE_MAX_SESSION` set for each node.
-For this default configuration we have `3` Selenium Grid instances (`replicas`) with `2` instances of browser available:
+Let's define a `TOTAL_NUMBER_OF_BROWSERS` which will be the number of selenium grid node instances multiplied by `NODE_MAX_SESSION` set for each node.
+For this default configuration, we have `3` Selenium Grid instances (`replicas`) with `2` instances of browser available:
 ```yaml
   chrome: